-Leading Australian insulation innovator, Kingspan Insulation has been awarded CodeMark certification for its Kooltherm K10 FM soffit insulation board.
+Leading Australian insulation innovator, Kingspan Insulation has been awarded CodeMark certification for its Kooltherm K10 soffit insulation board.

-Kooltherm K10 FM soffit board was awarded the certification for its quality of manufacture, stringent testing, ease of installation and advanced fireproof properties.
+Kooltherm K10 soffit board was awarded the certification for its quality of manufacture, stringent testing, ease of installation and advanced fireproof properties.

 Technical Manager Keith Anderson explains that the CodeMark certification is considered the building industry’s highest level of product certification as it assures the designer, builder and client that the product and its promoted applications satisfy the requirements of the BCA including meeting the stated fire safety standards.

-The CodeMark assessment guarantees the standard and quality of manufacture of the Kooltherm K10 FM soffit insulation boards, providing specifiers valuable assurance of compliance in every state and territory nationally.
+The CodeMark assessment guarantees the standard and quality of manufacture of the Kooltherm K10 soffit insulation boards, providing specifiers valuable assurance of compliance in every state and territory nationally.

-Anderson says that the building industry can confidently specify and install Kooltherm K10 FM soffit board, knowing they have one of the most thermally efficient, fire resistant, quality soffit insulation products available in Australia.
+Anderson says that the building industry can confidently specify and install Kooltherm K10 soffit board, knowing they have one of the most thermally efficient, fire resistant, quality soffit insulation products available in Australia.

 He also stresses the need for the introduction of dramatically improved fire safety standards across Australia and New Zealand in the construction sector.